What are cookies?

 For information on how to do this on the browser of your mobile phone you will need to refer to your handset manual.
 To opt-out of third-parties collecting any data regarding your interaction on our website, please refer to their websites for further information.

-We use IP addresses to analyse trends, administer the site, track user’s movement on the site, and gather broad demographic information for aggregate use.
+Where analytics are accepted by you, we use IP addresses to analyse trends, administer the site, track user’s movement on the site, and gather broad demographic information for aggregate use.